kuilef/TrustTag/README.md

 4. Click "Load unpacked" and select the directory containing the extension files
 5. The TrustTag extension should now appear in your extensions list

-## Setting Up Icons

-Before loading the extension, you need to create the icon files:

-1. Navigate to the `images` directory
-2. Open the HTML files (`icon16.html`, `icon48.html`, `icon128.html`) in a browser
-3. Take screenshots of each icon and save them as PNG files with the names `icon16.png`, `icon48.png`, and `icon128.png`

-Alternatively, you can use the SVG code in `icon_reference.txt` to create the icons using an SVG editor or online converter.

 ## Configuration

 1. Click on the TrustTag icon in your Chrome toolbar to open the settings popup